ahmadajmi/CSS-Grid-Layout/README.md

 }
 ```

-A very interesting feature of the Grid Module is the ability to rearrange the page partitions visually without editing HTML or we can call it the source order.
-Imagine in the preceding example for small screens we want to bring the messages section to be the first section, so we need to move it to the first column in the first row.
+A very interesting feature of the Grid Module is the ability to rearrange the page partitions visually without editing HTML, or we can call it the source order.
+As in the preceding example, and for small screens we want to bring the messages section to be the first section, we need to move it to the first column in the first row.

 ![screen shot 2015-08-29 at 12 48 29](https://cloud.githubusercontent.com/assets/626005/9561604/55085a3a-4e4c-11e5-9f86-1220f260bb16.png)